Actively Recruiting

 - Child is currently receiving mental health services

-- Child takes medications to treat emotional or behavioral problems
+- Child currently takes medications for emotional or behavioral problems

-- Child has a medical condition such as epilepsy that would interfere with study tasks
+- Child has a medical condition, such as epilepsy, that would interfere with completing study tasks

 - Child is actively suicidal